dsccommunity/DscResource.Base/source/WikiSource/Getting-started.md

 This method is used to change the state of the resource being controlled.
 This is called by `Set()`.

-The properties passed into this method are the ones that need to be enforced and are not in the desired state.
+The `$properties` passed into this method are the ones that need to be enforced and are not in the desired state.

 This function can either be used for any `Set/Add/Remove` behavior, but if this